How to Apply for Italian Dual Citizenship in Italy and Cut Out the Consulate

-You can in theory return to the U.S. at any time after you hand in your citizenship documents.
-If you wish to stay on in Italy, you can apply for a permesso di soggiorno in attesa della cittadinanza (permit to stay while awaiting citizenship).
+You can in theory return to the United States at any time after you hand in your citizenship documents.
+If you wish to stay on in Italy, you can apply for a permesso di soggiorno in attesa della cittadinanza (permit to stay while awaiting citizenship) which we explained above.
 It can be renewed for however long as necessary while waiting for your Italian dual citizenship to be conferred.

 Once you are back in the U.S. (and enrolled in AIRE) you can make an appointment for your passport.
-Alternatively, if you are still living in Italy, you can obtain your passport directly in Italy.
+Alternatively, if you are still living in Italy, you can obtain your passport directly here at your local questura.

 When I first tried to apply for Italian dual citizenship almost a decade ago, the New York consulate was at the time one of the most strict when it came to name discrepancies.
 I was summarily turned away despite having no other discrepancies besides my last name changing from “Di Falco” to “De Falco.”
 It seemed completely silly and arbitrary to me, and because I knew I was moving to Italy for school anyway, I resolved to apply in Italy.
 It was the best decision of my life.